-Important: The graph used for this experiment in not publicly available but a toy a graph has been created to test the correctness of the algorithm.
+Important: The graph used for this experiment is not publicly available but a toy graph has been created to test the correctness of the algorithm.

-The schedule clause affects how loop iterations are mapped onto threads.
-In this experiment has been taken into examination 3 of the scheduling policies offered by OpenMP.
+The schedule clause affects how to loop iterations are mapped onto threads.
+For this experiment have been taken into examination 3 of the scheduling policies offered by OpenMP.